mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "I'm sooo tiiiired," I said, stretching my limbs.
 My heavy breathing was more noticeable in the quiet of the place.

-Pomri knealt down beside me and gently rested Jesse on the ground.
+Pomri knealt down beside me and gently rested Jathi on the ground.
 She ventured to some dark corner of the room, as if distinctly familiar with this place, and returned with a pillow in her hands.
-Slowly, her hands raised Jesse's cold glowing body and gently rested it upon the pillow.
+Slowly, her hands raised Jathi's cold glowing body and gently rested it upon the pillow.

 "You can sleep later," she glanced at me with her voice.
 "Come, we need to look for the message."